sgsfak/mha-clinica-api/README.md

 		RewriteRule ^/mha/clinical-api/(.*)$ http://<server-ip>:9595/$1 [P]
 ```

 where `<server-ip>` is the IP (or DNS name) of the Clinical API server (by default it listens on port 9595).
-If done this way, the server will accept the session "[cookies](https://en.wikipedia.org/wiki/HTTP_cookie)" after a user logs into the MHA portal and then it forwards them to the MHA "token/session validation API", e.g. to `https://myhealthavatar.org/mha/api/me`
+If done this way, the server will accept the session "[cookies](https://en.wikipedia.org/wiki/HTTP_cookie)" after a user logs into the MHA portal and then it forwards them to the MHA "token/session validation API", e.g. to `https://myhealthavatar.org/mha/api/me`.
+The prefix `/mha/clinical-api/` can be changed but in that case you need to also adapt the `BASE_URI` property in the server's config file (see below).

 ### Configuration